 Peter says, “Our new factory in San Jose Chiapa, Mexico is a clear ambassador of “Vorsprung durch Technik”.

-Albert Zapanta President & CEO United States - Mexico Chamber of Commerce
+Albert Zapanta President and CEO United States - Mexico Chamber of Commerce

 José Guillermo Zozaya Délano President, General Manager and Executive Representative Kansas City Southern de Mexico